Brian Dooreck MD

 Does it work compared with the use of PPIs or traditional surgical therapy?

-The problem is that there are not many studies comparing the efficacy of endoscopic procedures to PPIs or the traditional surgical (Nissen) fundoplication.
+The problem is that few studies compare endoscopic procedures' efficacy to PPIs or the traditional surgical (Nissen) fundoplication.

 One study demonstrated "61% of patients returned to PPIs"

-Some takeaways points from the small studies that have been done.
+Some takeaway points from the small studies that have been done.

 "Similar improvement in esophageal acid exposure in the short term (6 months)"